-He'd approached me that afternoon.
+He had approached me that afternoon as I raced to keep the many invitations to cradle a newborn, examine schoolwork or share beer and roasted peanuts.
 With trembling hands, he handed me an identity card the Belgian colonialists had given to native workers.
 It identified this man as a "Boy Domestic."